gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 supported DTLS padding MAY be used.

-It should be noted that regardless of whether SCTP padding or DTLS padding is used, the additional bytes are not account for by the SCTP congestion control.
+It should be noted that regardless of whether SCTP padding or DTLS padding is used, the additional bytes are not accounted for by the SCTP congestion control.
 Extensive use of padding has potential to worsen congestion situations, as the SCTP association will consume more bandwidth than its derived share by the congestion control.